 MONTAGNE: Egypt's new vice president, Omar Suleiman held a meeting over the weekend.
 He welcomed his opponents to talk about what happens next in their country.

-NPR's Eric Westervelt has the latest from Cairo.
+INSKEEP: NPR's Eric Westervelt has the latest from Cairo.

-Youth leader Ahmed Maher...
+ERIC WESTERVELT: Youth leader Ahmed Maher...

-Mr. AHMED MAHER (Co-founder, April 6 Youth Movement): (Foreign language spoken)
+AHMED MAHER: (Foreign language spoken)

-The youth movement leadership Sunday said they were joining forces to try to present a united front.
+WESTERVELT: The youth movement leadership Sunday said they were joining forces to try to present a united front.
 Thirty-year-old lawyer Ziad Al Alamy said protests will continue and organizers may try to expand and change strategy.

 WESTERVELT: So you're ready to do more than just hold a sit-in in Tahrir square?

-Mr. AL ALAMY: We are thinking about it now.
+AL ALAMY: We are thinking about it now.

-Peter Bouckaert, emergencies director at Human Right Watch, says several of his colleagues were recently detained and interrogated at an unknown military intelligence camp on the outskirts of Cairo.
+WESTERVELT: Peter Bouckaert, emergencies director at Human Right Watch, says several of his colleagues were recently detained and interrogated at an unknown military intelligence camp on the outskirts of Cairo.

 WESTERVELT: Bouckaert points out that protesters deeply distrust Suleiman, the man the West appears to be backing as a transitional figure.
 They see the long- time intelligence chief as a key player in Mubarak's authoritarian system.

-Mr. BOUCKAERT: He's a person who has a long history of involvement in repression and human rights abuses, including torture.
+BOUCKAERT: He's a person who has a long history of involvement in repression and human rights abuses, including torture.
 He was the point person for the rendition program during Bush administration, where people were handed over to the CIA.
 He is not the kind a person that the people out in the street today want to see in power.

-Egyptian analyst Hisham Kassem is skeptical that Suleiman-led talks with some of the opposition will lead anywhere, until Mubarak steps down.
+WESTERVELT: Egyptian analyst Hisham Kassem is skeptical that Suleiman-led talks with some of the opposition will lead anywhere, until Mubarak steps down.
 Kassem sees a protracted stalemate ahead as the regime digs in.

-Eric Westervelt, NPR News, Cairo.
+WESTERVELT: Eric Westervelt, NPR News, Cairo.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.